Note

 Build your Arm64 Solution

-Once you have added the Arm64 solution platform to your existing project or solution, if you want to confirm that the Arm64 version of your app builds correctly, close the "Active solution platform" window and change the build setting from Debug to Release.
+After you add the Arm64 solution platform to your existing project or solution, if you want to confirm that the Arm64 version of your app builds correctly, close the "Active solution platform" window and change the build setting from Debug to Release.
 In the "Build" drop-down menu, select Rebuild Solution and wait for the project to rebuild.
 You should receive a "Rebuild All succeeded" output.
-If not, see the Troubleshooting section below.
+If not, see the Troubleshooting section.

 Publish your updated app in the Microsoft Store

-Once you have built an Arm64 version of your app by following the configuration steps above, you can update your existing app package in the Microsoft Store by visiting your Partner Center dashboard and adding the newly built ARM64 binaries to the submission.
-(It is an option to also remove the previous ARM32 binaries).
+After you build an Arm64 version of your app by following the configuration steps in the previous section, you can update your existing app package in the Microsoft Store.
+Visit your Partner Center dashboard and add the newly built ARM64 binaries to the submission.
+You can also remove the previous ARM32 binaries if you want.

-(optionally) removing the previous Arm32 binaries.
-For more information on options, see Publish your app in the Microsoft Store.
+For more information on publishing options, see Publish your app in the Microsoft Store.

 Troubleshooting